python-acoustics/python-acoustics/README.md

 The `python-acoustics` module is a Python module with useful tools for acousticians.

-**Disclaimer**: This module is still heavily in development, and might break what you're working on.

 ## Installation

 The latest release can be found on PyPI and installed with `pip install acoustics`.